2juicy/react-video-feed/README.md

 Started on 6/26/2019

+Submitted on 6/27/2019

+My styling inspiration was using colors of medals.
+Gold, silver, bronze and I used colors of the night sky to create a theme.

 ## Specification

 We would like to see your version of a video feed.
 Medal has a video feed, but don't let that dictate your design.
 We want to see how you would do it using the tools we use everyday.
 Included in this project is our video player and a json file containing a collection of video objects we support on our platform.